zzzprojects/learn-orm/tutorials/net-core-3-x/http2-support.md

 When hosting out-of-process: Public-facing edge server connections use HTTP/2, but the reverse proxy connection to the Kestrel server uses HTTP/1.1.

- - For an in-process deployment when an `HTTP/2` connection is established, `HttpRequest.Protocol` reports `HTTP/2`.
+ - For an in-process deployment, when an `HTTP/2` connection is established, `HttpRequest.Protocol` reports `HTTP/2`.
- - For an out-of-process deployment when an `HTTP/2` connection is established, `HttpRequest.Protocol` reports `HTTP/1.1`.
+ - For an out-of-process deployment, when an `HTTP/2` connection is established, `HttpRequest.Protocol` reports `HTTP/1.1`.

 ## Advanced HTTP/2 features to support gRPC